jnzm/trialrun/README.md

 # trialrun
-print ("Hello!
-Welcome to my website") input("Would you like to continue?" print("Thanks for coming here!")
+Hello!
+Welcome to my website
+Would you like to continue?
+Thanks for coming here!